-International students must be at full time status at all times for reasons related to visa status.
+International students must always be at full time status for reasons related to visa status.
 The only exceptions to this requirement are in cases where:

-- MDiv students are enrolled in Field Education Internship (FE 1011-1014 series) - DMin students are under supervision (DM 6005) or thesis status (DM 6011). - International MA students who are below 12.0 units must register for MA 5000 or MABL 5005 for the remaining units to reach full time load
+• MDiv students are enrolled in Field Education Internship (FE 1011-1014 series)

+DMin students are under supervision (DM 6005) or thesis status (DM 6011).
+2019-2020

+International MA students who are below 12.0 units, who must then register for MA 5000 or MABL 5005 for the remaining units to reach full time load.